Abreu Advogados

 Allowances Payable To Employees After Termination

 Unemployed people are entitled to receive unemployment subsidy, whenever specific requirements are met, during a period of time that may vary between 150 and 900 days, depending on the particular contributory situation of the unemployed, namely, the years with registry of contributions and the age.
+An additional of up 60 days for every 5 years of pay records in the last 20 years may apply.
 The subsidy is paid by the Portuguese Social Security Services and its amount may not be:

 • Greater that the disability pension in case of a disability ex-pensioner.